Where it all began:

 - Research indicated high unemployment within communities that Sappi operates in, along with expectations that the company could provide more jobs than was possible.
 This highlighted a critical need for social intervention and enterprise development

-- This was the birth of a 12-month pilot community engagement and social mobilisation project, which involved the appointment of 18 unemployed youth called the Abashintshi.
+- This was the birth of a 12-month pilot community engagement and social mobilisation project, which involved the appointment of 18 unemployed youth called the Abashintshi during 2015.

 Abashintshi Social Mobilisation Project:

-- Established in 2015 in conjuction with a development agency, Devcom
+- Established in 2015 in conjunction with a development agency, DevCom

-- The Abashintshi provide Sappi with a new channel of communicating with their communities, which has helped to resolve issues, to foster better community relationships and to improve Sappi's reputation.
+- The Abashintshi provide Sappi with a credible channel of communicating with their communities, which has helped to resolve issues, to foster better community relationships and to improve Sappi's reputation.

 - The Abashintshi Social Mobilisation Project won a gold award in the 'Shared Value' category of the 2017 Loerie Awards